WebAssembly/component-model/design/mvp/Explainer.md

 be extended with a `sub` option (symmetric to the [type-imports] proposal) that allows importing and exporting *abstract* types.

-The `func` type constructor describes a component-level function definition that takes and returns component-level value types.
-In contrast to [`core:functype`] which, as a low-level compiler target for a stack machine, returns zero or more results, `functype` always returns a single type, with `unit` being used for functions that don't return an interesting value (analogous to "void" in some languages).
-Having a single return type simplifies the binding of `functype` into a wide variety of source languages.
-As syntactic sugar, the text format of `functype` additionally allows `result` to be absent, interpreting this as `(result unit)`.

-The `component` type constructor is symmetric to the core `module` type constructor, although its grammar is factored to share declarators with the `instance` type constructor.
-The `import` and `export` declarator names must be distinct within a single type.
-The `externtype` production shared by the `import` and `export` declarators is symmetric to [`core:externtype`] and includes all importable/exportable types.

-Component and instance types also include an `alias` declarator for projecting the exports out of imported instances and sharing types with outer components.
+Lastly, component and instance types also include an `alias` declarator for projecting the exports out of imported instances and sharing types with outer components.
 As an example, the following component defines two equivalent component types, where the former defines the function type via `type` declarator and the latter via `alias` declarator.
 In both cases, the type is given index `0` since component types start with an empty type index space.
 ```wasm
 (component $C
   (type $C1 (component